-Is It a Therapist's Responsibility to Make Someone a 'Better' Person?
+Is Your Therapist Responsible for Making You a ‘Better’ Person?

 Moreover, “what is even a ‘better’ person?”
 Nagar notes.
 There’s no one-size-fits-all ideal for human behavior.
 She points out that we often consider people performing socially sanctioned behavior, such as working nine-to-five jobs, getting married, and raising kids, aspirational.
 In India, people often expect counselors, especially in schools, to deliver a “moral science lecture” to make an individual perform socially sanctioned behaviors.
 But a therapist’s role is not to hold them to arbitrary standards and try to change them.

-Shaneel Mukerji, a therapist and special educator from Kolkata, says.
+Shaneel Mukerji, a special educator and therapist from Kolkata, says.
 “A lot of people come into therapy thinking that ‘I’m going to tell somebody what my concerns are, and they’ll let me know what I should do.
 That’s an unrealistic, inaccurate expectation.

-A therapist’s “role” might also depend on the therapeutic model they choose to apply, with some being more didactic than others, says Mukerji, who practices narrative therapy, one of the many different forms of psychotherapy.
-She says that the approach is about trusting the clients’ know-hows and lived experiences and giving them the agency to define what a “better world” means while going on a journey with them as they make their way there.
+A therapist’s “role” might also depend on the therapeutic model they choose to apply, with some being more didactic than others, says Mukerji, who is a practitioner of narrative therapy, one of the many different forms of psychotherapy.
+She says that the approach is about acknowledging and trusting the clients’ know-hows and lived experiences and giving them the agency to define what a “better world” means while going on a journey with them as they make their way there.

 In addition, a client may not necessarily come into therapy to have their worldviews challenged.
 To them, that’s their reality, Samriti Makkar Midha, a Mumbai-based psychotherapist, explains.
 Often, it’s about conflicts in interpersonal relationships.
 For instance, a need to be more assertive in a romantic relationship, trouble dealing with co-workers or superiors at workplaces, or even difficulty navigating with the pace of one’s career.
 Whatever the reason, a therapist’s job is to actively listen and make visible one’s innate value systems that, according to the therapist, can support them in achieving their objectives.
 Midha believes it is vital to address harmful aspects of her client’s ideas, but only when it’s apparent as an obstacle to their stated goal or well-being of theirs or others.